Prevention through intervention

 Through this program, a full-time Arizona Pet Project counselor has been hired and placed at a local shelter where the demand for assistance is high.
 This employee works with pet owners to provide counseling, including medical and resource referral services, such as pet-friendly housing.
-This year, our shelter intervention program has successfully diverted 450 dogs and cats away from the shelters and back into their homes.
+Last year, our shelter intervention program has successfully diverted 620 dogs and cats away from the shelters and back into their homes.

 Read some of the incredible stories of families and pets who have received assistance on our blog.

 Veterinary costs to the community have increased 60% over the past 10 years and are expected to continue to rise.